Volodymyr Zelenskyy: Early presidency

+On 10 October 2019, Zelenskyy held a 14-hour press conference in a Kyiv food court, where he took questions from about 300 Ukrainian and foreign journalists.
+Journalists attended in groups of seven to ten which switched every hour, with short breaks of up to ten minutes between groups.
+Zelenskyy answered questions about the first impeachment of Donald Trump; issues related to the Russo-Ukrainian war, such as Crimea, the Steinmeier formula, troop disengagement in Donbas, prisoner exchanges and the Normandy Format; his relationship with oligarch Ihor Kolomoyskyi; and other questions.
+The length of the press conference was announced to be a world record until the record was broken by Maldives president Mohamed Muizzu in May 2025.

 In 2020, Zelenskyy's party proposed reforms to Ukraine's media laws with the intent to increase competition and loosen the dominance of Ukrainian oligarchs on television and radio broadcasters.
 Critics said it risked increasing media censorship in Ukraine because its clause of criminal responsibility for the distribution of disinformation could be abused.

 In January 2020, Zelenskyy took a trip to Oman that was not published on his official schedule, appearing to combine a personal holiday with government business.
 His office said Zelenskyy paid for the entire trip himself.
-Nevertheless, he was criticized for a lack of transparency and critics pointed out he had once criticized his predecessor Poroshenko for taking an undisclosed vacation in the Maldives.
+Nevertheless, he was criticised for a lack of transparency and critics pointed out he had once criticised his predecessor Poroshenko for taking an undisclosed vacation in the Maldives.

+In his 4 March 2020 address to the Rada, Zelenskyy recommitted to reforms domestic and financial, and remarked that he "cannot always become a psychologist for people, a crisis manager for someone, a collector who requires honestly earned money, and a nanny of the ministry in charge."

+By September 2020, Zelenskyy's approval ratings had fallen to less than 32 percent.

 In January 2021, parliament passed a bill updating and reforming Ukraine's referendum laws, which Ukraine's Constitutional Court had declared unconstitutional in 2018.
 Fixing the referendum law had been one of Zelenskyy's campaign promises.

+On 24 March 2021, Zelenskyy signed Decree 117/2021 approving the "strategy for de-occupation and reintegration of the temporarily occupied territory of the Autonomous Republic of Crimea and the city of Sevastopol."